OSVTAC/project-recommendations-site/recommendations.md

 **Description.** This is a software-only component responsible for aggregating vote data and generating election results in a machine-readable format.
 This includes running the RCV algorithm to generate round-by-round results.
+Normally votes have subtotals reported by consolidated precinct, and may separate election-day precinct voting and vote-by-mail ballot subtotals.

+_[Paragraph edited: Jan.
+18, 2018 meeting.]_

 **Interfaces / data formats.** Needs to accept as input: